Krakozuy/KiteboardHandleForWOO4/README.md

 ## Files

 The script, manifest, STL files, and Fusion archive are in the repository root.
-Photos are in `images/`.

 ```text
 KiteboardHandleForWOO4/